jthorniley/junctions/docs/03-vehicles.md

 Each junction is given a speed limit, and normally a vehicle moves along the junction at that speed limit.

-It's fairly arbitrary but its probably easiest to thing of the dimensions and speeds in terms of meters and meters/second.
+It's fairly arbitrary but its probably easiest to think of the dimensions and speeds in terms of meters and meters/second.
 So a lane separation of 5 means a 5-meter wide road.
 A speed of 11 means 11 m/s.